pmd/pmd/docs/pages/pmd/devdocs/major_contributions/adding_a_new_antlr_based_language.md

 ### 4. Generate your parser (using ANTLR)
 *   Make sure, you have the property `<antlr4.visitor>true</antlr4.visitor>` in your `pom.xml` file.
+*   Include the antlr and antrun plugins to the module `pom.xml`.
+Antlr needs to be first, to ensure it runs first.
+    The antrun plugin should execute the `pmd-language` target using the `${antlr4.ant.wrapper}` antfile.
 *   This is just a matter of building the language module.
 ANTLR is called via ant, and this step is added to the phase `generate-sources`.
 So you can just call e.g. `./mvnw generate-sources -pl pmd-swift` to have the parser generated.